 PART E: CONDITIONS APPLYING TO WATER USE AND MANAGEMENT

 The Licensee shall obtain all fresh Water for domestic camp use, mining and milling, and associated uses from Meliadine Lake at Monitoring Program Station MEL-11 using the Fresh Water Intake, or as otherwise approved by the Board in writing.
-The total authorized volume of Waters for all purposes shall not exceed sixty two thousand (62,000) cubic metres per year during Construction and seven hundred and forty two thousand (742,000) cubic metres per year during Operations of the Project.
+The total authorized volume of Waters for all purposes shall not exceed sixty two thousand (62,000) cubic metres per year during Construction and one million one hundred thousand two hundred and ninety-six (1,110,296) cubic metres per year during Operations of the Meliadine Mine.

-The Licensee shall obtain all fresh Water from Meliadine Lake for domestic camp use and re-flooding of Tiriganiaq 1 and 2 Pits and associated uses, or as otherwise approved by the Board in writing.
-The total authorized volume of Waters for re-flooding of pits shall not exceed four million (4,000,000) cubic metres per year during Closure of the Project.
+The Licensee shall obtain all fresh Water from Meliadine Lake for domestic camp use and re-flooding of pits and associated uses, or as otherwise approved by the Board in writing.
+The total authorized volume of Waters for re-flooding of pits shall not exceed eight million seven hundred thousand (8,700,000) cubic metres per year for purposes of Closure of the Meliadine Mine.

 The Licensee shall obtain all Water for use in dust suppression from ponded Water (against the AWAR), small ponds proximal to the road and/or from the Meliadine River, or as otherwise approved by the Board in writing.
 The total authorized volume of Waters for all purposes referred to in Part E, Items 1 and 2 shall be inclusive of the amounts required for dust suppression.